Los Angeles Chargers vs. New England Patriots NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Patriots stats and trends

-- The Patriots covered the spread in their only game when underdogs by 6 points or more.
+- The Patriots have been underdogs by 5.5 points or more once this season and covered the spread.

-- New England's games this year have hit the over three times in seven opportunities (42.9%).
+- New England's games this year have gone over the total in three out of seven opportunities (42.9%).

-- New England is 1-1 against the spread and 1-1 overall when the team notches more than 25 points.
+- When New England puts up more than 25.0 points, it is 1-1 against the spread and 1-1 overall.

-- New England is 1-1 against the spread and 1-1 overall when the team piles up over 364.3 yards.
+- In games that New England churns out more than 364.3 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Patriots have turned the ball over 11 times this season, two more turnovers than the Chargers have forced (9).
+- The Patriots have turned the ball over two more times (11 total) than the Chargers have forced a turnover (9) this season.

 Home and road insights

-- At home this season, Los Angeles has two wins against the spread and is 2-1 overall.
+- Los Angeles has covered the spread twice at home, and is 2-1 overall there, this season.

-- In three home games this year, Los Angeles has hit the over once.
+- Los Angeles has gone over the total once in three home games this year.

-- On the road, the Patriots are winless ATS (0-1) as 6-point underdogs or more.
+- On the road, the Patriots have one win ATS (1-1) as 5.5-point underdogs or more.

-- Patriots away games this season average 41 total points, eight fewer than this matchup's over/under (49).
+- Patriots away games this season average 41.0 total points, 8.0 fewer than this matchup's over/under (49).

 Powered by Data Skrive.